socotra/liquid-playground/README.md

 #### Add [linting for JSDoc Comments](https://github.com/gajus/eslint-plugin-jsdoc)

-This is another ESlint plugin: eslint-plugin-jsdoc, providing rules to check JSDoc comments for mismatched parameters or types, etc.
+This is another ESLint plugin: eslint-plugin-jsdoc, providing rules to check JSDoc comments for mismatched parameters or types, etc.

 Assuming ESLint is installed as above, install the plugin: